SAbramson16/professional-readme-generator/output/README.md

 - [Questions](#questions)

 ## Installation
-sharon
+These are the installation instructions.

 ## Usage
-sharon
+This is the usage information.

 ## License
-Apache License 2.0
+MIT License

 ## Contributing
-sharon
+Here are contribution guidelines.

 ## Tests
-sharon
+These are the testing instructions.

 ## Questions
 If you have any further questions, feel free to contact me:
-Github: github.com/sharon
+Github: github.com/SAbramson16
-Email: sharon
+Email: sharabramson@gmail.com